ucsdcses/CLAM/README.md

 Computer Lab Activity Monitor for UCSD

-> ##### Important Note For Team Members:
-As you go through the struggle of getting started working on this project, share what you learned (tutorials you needed to read, tips about file structure, etc.) by making changes to README.md on the readme-updates branch!

 ## About

 CLAM, or CLAMS, monitors student activities on UCSD CSE Basement Lab computers; it provides data on active users as well as statistics about server usage and load.